Sarah, Author at Lawn Solutions Australia

 Aeration 101 | What, Why, When and How

-From improving drainage to alleviating compaction, aeration has so many great benefits for your lawn’s health!
-So when should you aerate your lawn, and how should you do it?
-In this blog, we will look at all you need to know about aerating your lawn.
+From reducing compaction to assisting in drainage, aeration has so many benefits for your lawn!
+We take a look at all you need to know about aerating your lawn…

 Firstly, what is aeration?